newatoms/guides/get-attention-with-thumbnails/readme.md

 So how do we make the most of this little piece of real estate?
 Well, definitely check out [guide on effective images](https://github.com/newatoms/guides/tree/ready/effective-image-guide) for a start, but below are some tips specifically for the tiny thumbnail.

-## Contrast
+## 1. Contrast
+Remember the context that your article is going to be presented in.
 Internet pages mostly have white or light backgrounds, and this is especially true of sites for content distributors.
+Desaturated and washed out images are not going to work to stand out in this scenario.

+## 2. Colours
+While colours are not essential (provided there's adequate use of contrast), they can definitely be employed to make your image stand out more.
+Bright colours especially work, but should be used in moderation and

+## 3. Humanise It
+faces.

+## 4. Storytelling
+Elements of Action or Surprise

+## 5. Work with the Headline
+This can mean either supporting, or actually going against it.